 Breathtaking waterfalls, immense glaciers, spectacular volcanoes, and some of the richest wildlife on the planet…It’s no wonder that Iceland is one of the world’s hottest travel destinations!
 This remote European country is just waiting for you to discover its hidden treasures.
 We’ll begin in the hip city of Reykjavik, home to funky street art, artisan boutiques, and some of the friendliest people you’ll ever meet.
 From there we’ll road-trip around the entire country following the Ring Road, making stops along the way to soak in one of the world’s most untouched countries.
 You’ll have the chance to snorkel in the fissure where the European and American tectonic plates meet, hear the roar of waterfalls as you stand behind the cascading water, and hang out with puffins as they roost on the cliffs!
 Go for a soak in not just one, but several natural hot springs, including the famous Blue Lagoon.
 This trip is ideal for anyone who loves nature, off-the-beaten-path travel destinations, and adrenaline-inducing adventure activities.

 Our Older Teen programs are carefully crafted with 11th and 12th graders in mind.
-We do not just take our standard programs and open certain dates to an older age group without changing the itineraries.
-Instead, we understand that older teens require a different type of program, and need itineraries with more challenges and independence to help them grow and encourage even more confidence with traveling.
 These programs are designed to nurture older teens and teach them to be more independent and savvy travelers.
 Because as you grow, your interests and needs do too.
 So get ready to hike in the amazing Dimmuborgir Lava Forest, ride the majestic Icelandic horses, and make new friends from around the world.
 Cross fjords, kayak through a beautiful harbor to a shipwreck, and of course go on a whale watch, all while learning to be an independent traveler!

 During this program, you will…